 Question: How do we account for the multiple “Year 1s” in an MTI?
 Do we need to extend the cap beyond 20 years to be successful in market transformation endeavors for every “Year 1” activity?
 Are there other ways of ensuring sufficient valuation of long-term savings?

-Discount rate
+Discount rate [Note: Not clear justification for lower discount rate here compared to RA, maybe run sensitivity runs if do some evaluation.
+If theory can do more w/early investment could be justified.]

 Challenge: Currently, a discount rate of ~8% is applied to energy efficiency benefits across the measure EUL (as well as costs beyond the installation year).
 It is unclear to the subgroup whether this discount rate would be applied to MTI benefits accruing from measures adopted in later years of the initiative when most savings are expected to be achieved.
 The same challenge noted above for EULs also applies to the discount rate.